cloudflare/cloudflare-docs/content/registrar/account-options/transfer-out-from-cloudflare.md

 Follow the instructions below to transfer your domain out from Cloudflare.

 {{<Aside type="warning" header="Warning">}}
 Anyone with super-admin and admin permissions for a zone can also manage your domains.
-This means these users can also unlock domains or obtain authorization codes to transfer domains to other registrars, for example.
-Be mindful of who you give these account roles to.
+This means these users can also unlock domains or obtain authorization codes to transfer domains to other registrars.
+Be careful who you give these account roles to.
 {{</Aside>}}

 ## Unlocking your domain at Cloudflare